3 Emmy Awards for

-Introducing the Crew
+Introducing the Award-Winning Crew

-A-RAY.tv is the first solar-powered video production company in the State of Connecticut.
 We are committed to conserving precious resources including energy, time and funding.

 A life-long environmentalist, holistic health and social justice advocate, Amy recently completed her MBA in Sustainability.
 As a writer, producer, editor and independent documentary filmmaker for over 30 years, she has worked in every genre and style.
 Amy is perhaps best known for her independent documentary, Two Angry Moms, the movie that sparked a school food revolution.
 The film has been honored at festivals around the US, and been featured in major national media including Good Morning America, NPR, the New York Times and the cover of USA Today.